Target Bucks

 If you asked five different deer hunters their primary reason for hunting, you’d likely get five different answers, each and every one of them valid.
 One hunter might respond, “To enjoy time outdoors.”
 Another will say, “Putting venison in the freezer.”
 A third common reason offered, “For the camaraderie of spending time with good friends.”
 Some might explain, “Hunting is part of my family’s heritage.”
 Still others will say “For the challenge of mounting a trophy rack on the wall.”
 Truth be told, I suspect that for the vast majority of deer hunters, the true reason does not involve one single source motivation, but instead some combination of several.

 One of the most frequent conversations in my hunting group, which consists of my best friend Chuck, my son RJ and myself, revolves around goals and plans for deer hunting each season.
-It’s an ongoing discussion, with each of us having different individual hunting goals, plans and perspectives.
+It’s an ongoing discussion, with each of us having different individual hunting goals, plans and perspectives on what we are looking for when we share time afield hunting.

 Chuck and RJ live near each other down near Elmira in NY State’s Southern Tier, where Chuck owns a good-sized chunk of prime hunting land.
 Chuck and RJ have evolved a strong bond through the years.
 They put in endless hours together, investing huge quantities of time, effort and money, all with a focus on supporting and expanding the area’s healthy deer herd.
 I make the trek down from Watertown occasionally, pitching in to help as need arises and life’s busy schedules permit.